Unusual Options Activity Insight: ARK Innovation ETF | Benzinga

 Unusual Options Activity Insight: ARK Innovation ETF

-Shares of ARK Innovation ETF (NYSE:ARKK) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $120.96.
+On Tuesday, shares of ARK Innovation ETF (NYSE:ARKK) saw unusual options activity.
+After the option alert, the stock price moved down to $119.68.

 - Sentiment: BEARISH